openmrs/openmrs-esm-template-app/README.md

 At this point, you should be able to write your first page as a React application.

+Check out the [Module Management app](https://github.com/openmrs/openmrs-esm-module-management-app) for an example of a non-trivial app built using the template.

 ## Integrating it into your application

 Please see [Creating a Microfrontend](https://openmrs.github.io/openmrs-esm-core/#/main/creating_a_microfrontend).